flashwing-04/showtime-website-project-archive/content/ws22/bachelor/b6-book-reading-club-applikation/features.md

 Additionally, we plan to boost our user experience by adding push-notifications for changes made on upcoming discussions and by implementing the functionality to change user account data such as user email and password.

-Please feel free to follow our progress as we are eager to develop more features to connect avid readers around the world through deep discussions about their favorite books.
+Please feel free to follow our progress, as we are eager to develop more features to connect avid readers around the world through deep discussions about their favorite books.

 {{</section>}}